Riding the Trend or Protecting Profits | IT Tech Packaging Inc. (ITP)

 ITP’s Market Performance

-ITP stocks went up by 1.90% for the week, with a monthly jump of 1.88% and a quarterly performance of -15.65%, while its annual performance rate touched -2.23%.
-The volatility ratio for the week stands at 5.75% while the volatility levels for the past 30 days are set at 7.49% for IT Tech Packaging Inc..
-The simple moving average for the period of the last 20 days is -2.12% for ITP stocks with a simple moving average of -32.10% for the last 200 days.
+ITP stocks went up by 3.74% for the week, with a monthly drop of -2.72% and a quarterly performance of -12.11%, while its annual performance rate touched 0.99%.
+The volatility ratio for the week stands at 5.05% while the volatility levels for the past 30 days are set at 6.11% for IT Tech Packaging Inc..
+The simple moving average for the period of the last 20 days is 2.54% for ITP stocks with a simple moving average of -28.82% for the last 200 days.

-Volatility was left at 7.49%, however, over the last 30 days, the volatility rate increased by 5.75%, as shares surge +2.41% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -14.83% lower at present.
+Volatility was left at 6.11%, however, over the last 30 days, the volatility rate increased by 5.05%, as shares sank -2.72% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -3.42% lower at present.

 Stock Fundamentals for ITP